WHO WE ARE

 The Vestry is a spiritual community that serves as a “board of directors” overseeing the financial, spiritual, physical buildings, and outreach ministries of Church of Our Saviour.
 Individual Vestry members serve as liaisons between the multitude of ministries at Church of Our Saviour and report on the ministries to the Vestry on a regular basis.

 As the Coronavirus situation continues to evolve, we all find ourselves wondering when things will return to normal—and what the new normal will be.
 Your Vestry is grappling with these same concerns.
-We are communicating with the Rector daily and convening weekly meetings via Zoom.
+We are communicating with the Rector daily and convening monthly meetings both in person and via Zoom.
 Like everyone else in the world, we are in survival mode, making tough decisions to ensure that we survive as a church and as a community of faith.
 Together, we will get through this.

 We worship God, follow Jesus, are led by the Holy Spirit, share our faith, and serve in the world.